Not Many People Realize That These 10 Things Are Actually Illegal In Pennsylvania

 Each state has its own set of weird, outdated, or just plain outrageous laws.
 Whether they simply are from an older time, or they were instituted due to a weird circumstance (or a joke), it’s always fun to learn what strange activities are illegal where you live.
 Here are some weird laws in Pennsylvania that you probably didn’t know about… see if you’ve ever broken any of them!

 What do you think about these weird laws in Pennsylvania?
 Have you unwittingly broken the law before?
 Share your thoughts and opinions about these odd laws and rules in the comments section below!
+Did you know there are even more weird Pennsylvania laws?
+Take a look!

 What are some other weird things in Pennsylvania?